 What kind of player was the left-handed-hitting Charleston?
 Mike Trout (although right-handed) is probably a good comp.
 Like Trout, he played center field (moving to first base later in his career).
 And like Trout, his arm was his weakest tool, but it was certainly adequate, and he excelled at the four other fundamental baseball tools–hitting for average, hitting for power, baserunning, and fielding.
 The statistical record, such as it is, suggests that he has as good a claim as anyone to being the best all-around player in black baseball history, including Josh Gibson.
 The testimonials of those who played against him–even those who saw him when he was in his late thirties–support the claim.
 Bill James ranks Charleston the fourth greatest player of all time, behind only Babe Ruth, Willie Mays, and Honus Wagner.

 Charleston had a deserved reputation as a fiery player who was quick to fight with anyone who crossed him or his teammates.
 It is sometimes implied by historians who know little about Charleston that he was a nasty person or some kind of psychotic berserker.
 This isn’t true.
 He rarely started fights; but once they got going, he was happy to get involved, and he often ended them.
-(It’s also good to keep in mind that fights, brawls, and riots in the Negro Leagues were far from uncommon.)
+(It’s also good to keep in mind that fights, brawls, and riots in the Negro Leagues, and baseball generally, were far from uncommon during Oscar’s era.)
 Charleston was a powerful, tough man.
 And while he may have been feared, he was also universally respected.

 In 1945, Branch Rickey brought Charleston on board to manage the Brooklyn Brown Dodgers, his entry in the newly formed black United States League.
 By that time, Rickey had embarked on his plan to sign black players for the Dodgers system, and he and his staff leaned on Charleston for advice and information.
-Just to what extent Charleston worked as a Dodgers scout is unclear, but Dodgers scout Clyde Sukeforth reported in 1951 that the Dodgers were inclined to pass on signing Roy Campanella until they called in Charleston, who convinced them to change their minds.
+Dodgers scout Clyde Sukeforth reported in 1951 that the Dodgers were inclined to pass on signing Roy Campanella until they called in Charleston, who convinced them to change their minds.
+In fact, as far as I can tell Oscar was the first black man to work as a scout for a Major League Baseball team.

 Married twice, Charleston nevertheless left no descendants.
 His sister Katherine Horsley represented him in Cooperstown when he was inducted into the Hall of Fame in 1976.
 Charleston is buried in Floral Park Cemetery in Indianapolis.
 The simple military headstone makes no mention of his achievements in baseball.